Instructor KruMuay Dr. Jolie Bookspan

 - Sandra Davidson

-"What is a magician but a practicing theorist?" - Obi-Wan Kenobi
+"What is a magician but a practicing theorist?" ~ Obi-Wan Kenobi

-The Fitness Fixer.
+The Fitness Fixer

 Healthy Martial Arts

 Wealth of training for body and mind.
+Available in class at discount to students.

-Back to Classes
+Back to All Classes